erikwski/erikwski/README.md

 App developer & Web Designer
 ----------------------------

 I starting freelancing in 2019 as web developer and build custom PWA for small-medium italian company.
-In July 2022, i quit from the main company i was working and start new adventure in the fields of Application Development in Flutter
+In July 2022, i quit from the main company i was working and start new adventure in the Angular world that i discover during a project.

 * 🌍  I'm based in Italy
 * 🖥️  See my portfolio at [My Website](https://personal-landing-five.vercel.app/)